 3.3.
-Determination of C_p and C_e Values
+Determination of C_p Values

-The $C{p,b}$ value for the pressure-based method [or $C{e,b}$ value for electromechanical brakes] for a specific brake system is determined by running the WLTP-Brake cycle on a brake dynamometer fully compliant to this UN GTR.
-The $C{p,b}$ (or $C{e,b}$) of a specific brake system shall be assumed to be representative for all members of the same brake emission family defined in paragraph 5.2.1. of this UN GTR.
+The $C{p,b}$ value for the pressure-based method for a specific brake system is determined by running the WLTP-Brake cycle on a brake dynamometer fully compliant to this UN GTR.
+The $C{p,b}$ of a specific brake system shall be assumed to be representative for all members of the same brake emission family defined in paragraph 5.2.1. of this UN GTR.